Downtown Brooklyn Neighborhood Review - Brooklyn Moving Guide 2024

 Downtown Brooklyn is truly the center of it all.
 Bordered by Brooklyn Heights, Fort Greene, and Boerum Hill, the area is a central hub for businesses, retail, and a spectacular art and culture scene.

-In this Downtown Brooklyn neighborhood review, we'll look into public transportation, restaurants, average apartment rent, and home sale prices.
+This Downtown Brooklyn neighborhood review will examine public transportation, restaurants, average apartment rent, and home sale prices.

-Historic brownstones, attractive new residential buildings, corner stores, coffee shops, and discount stores fill the area, along with many brand-name outlet stores such as Banana Republic, Gap, Macy's, and Century 21.
+Historic brownstones, attractive new residential buildings, corner stores, coffee shops, and discount stores fill the area, as well as many brand-name outlet stores such as Banana Republic, Gap, Macy's, and Century 21.

 Although Downtown Brooklyn is not a huge neighborhood, over 150 retailers operate on the eight blocks of Fulton Street, appropriately named Fulton Mall.

-The cultural district is a major hub for artists, housing The Theater for a New Audience, the BRIC Arts Media House, and the New York Transit Museum.
+The cultural district is a significant hub for artists, housing The Theater for a New Audience, the BRIC Arts Media House, and the New York Transit Museum.

-Many top institutions are located in Downtown Brooklyn, like NYU Polytechnic School of Engineering, NYC College of Technology, Pratt Institute, and Long Island University.
+Many top institutions in Downtown Brooklyn, like NYU Polytechnic School of Engineering, NYC College of Technology, Pratt Institute, and Long Island University.

 Once, the Downtown area was seen as a center for offices, government buildings, and courthouses.

-Today, the neighborhood is a scurry of urban bustle and activity, full of entertainment, good eats, a growing skyline, and luxury housing and hotels.
+Today, the neighborhood is a scurry of urban bustle and activity, full of entertainment, good eats, a growing skyline, luxury housing, and hotels.

-The last decade has seen a major boom in construction, particularly in the retail and luxury housing sector, with an unofficial highest-skyscraper-in-Brooklyn contest going on.
+The last decade has seen a significant boom in construction, particularly in the retail and luxury housing sector, with an unofficial highest-skyscraper-in-Brooklyn contest going on.

-One of the features of this neighborhood that makes it truly attractive to many is it's close proximity to Manhattan and the convenience of the many ways you can get to and from the city.
+One of the features of this neighborhood that makes it truly attractive to many is its proximity to Manhattan and the convenience of the many ways you can get to and from the city.

 Fun Fact: Downtown Brooklyn is the third largest central business district in NYC, following Midtown Manhattan and Lower Manhattan